Awguhst/LoanPredictorML/README.md

 ## Overview

 The is **Loan Management Streamlit App** that uses machine learning models to assess loan applications.
-By predicting the **risk score** and **approval status** of loan applicants, this app provides a quick and effective way to manage loan data.
+By predicting the **risk score** and **approval status** of loans, this app provides a quick and effective way to manage loan data.
 It allows users to upload loan data, make predictions, and store the results in an SQLite database for further analysis.

 ---